MaBeuLux88/mongodb-4.0-demos/README.md

 > ### Step 2: Start Java
 > This demo contains two main programs: `ChangeStreams.java` and `Transactions.java`.
 >
-> * The Change Steams allow you to monitor what's happening in the MonogDB server.
+> * Change Steams allow you to be notified of any data changes within a MongoDB collection or database.
 > * The Transaction process is the demo itself.
 >
 > You need two shells to run them.